wfordh/higgins_site_hydeout/_drafts/ruminations-on-basketball.md

 Analytics may have put guardrails on the way the game is played, but they are simply new versions of limits that already existed.
 The NBA game has always been fairly homogenous with respect to play style because it tends to be a copycat, conservative league in this regard.
 Coaches will use what they learned from other coaches and implement it with their own team.
 This mentality is what lead many coaches to play it safe and impose their own limits on how the game was played, impacting it's evolution.

 Though we are still seeing the impact that wide spread analytics unfold, especially how it relates to trends, there's no world where it does not become a part of the game.
 The path to get here was winding and could have taken many different turns, but the history of analytics is not very surprising in the end.
 Teams and coaches want to win games and have used rudimentary analytics for these means since the beginning of the game.
 Now that we have established that analytics are part of the basketball ecosystem and likely would have been under any conditions, the next pieces here will consider how analytics affect the overall ecosystem.

-(conclusion for this argument/article and lead in to future articles)

-For analytics to be successful, it needs data.
-How do you get data?
-By playing the game.
-So analytics proponents want to see the game played as much as anyone else.
-Put this in with rule changes and scheduling.

-That level of analytics has had a place in the game for a long time and would have continued to, even without the technical revolution that has allowed for innovation in many different industries, not just sports.

-Video tech and video coordinators.

-Other possible paths.
-Could have taken longer for analytics to be adopted.